SITCOMTN-100

 Monitor Image Serving

 For each new LATISS image, this service renders a .png of the post-ISR focal plane and sends it to S3 for display on RubinTV.
-It also pulls metadata from the image, and sends it to the LATISS MetadataServer for dispatch to RubinTV (and once it exists, the Summit/Visit Database).
+It also pulls metadata from the image, and sends it to the LATISS MetadataServer for dispatch to RubinTV (and, once this service is wired up to it, the Summit/Visit Database).

 Metadata Servers